 Having fully built up the very first fully EETS compliant tolling system in Europe makes T-Systems the undisputed technological leader in this field and a trend setter in the tolling industry.
-A position confirmed by the European Commission praising Satellic as a model for the future of tolling Europe.
+Satellic is often regarded and cited as a model for the future of tolling in Europe.

 To prepare for the future, companies require four cornerstones: connectivity, cloud and IT infrastructure, security, and digitalization.
 With end-to-end support from T-Systems, digital projects can be implemented successfully.
 Learn more about T-Systems’ integrated approach.